-The total cost charged to the Statement of Comprehensive Income in relation to the defined contribution section for the year ended 31 March 2020 was £5.6m (2019: £4.9m) and represents contributions payable to the Scheme at rates specified in the rules of the Scheme.
+The total cost charged to the Income Statement in relation to the defined contribution section for the year ended 31 March 2020 was £5.6m (2019: £4.9m) and represents contributions payable to the Scheme at rates specified in the rules of the Scheme.
 As at 31 March 2020 contributions of £nil (2019: £nil) due in respect of the current reporting period had not been paid over to the defined contribution Scheme.